dimianx/aruco_fractal_tracker/README.md

 1. Navigate to the `example_marker` folder.
 2. Print out the marker image (`marker.png`) and place it in the camera's field of view.
 3. Use the provided configuration file (`marker_configuration.yaml`) to run the node.

+To generate your own marker, see this article: [Fractal Markers: a new approach for long-range camera pose estimation under occlusion](https://docs.google.com/document/u/1/d/1SdsOTjGdu5o8gy2Ot2FDqYDS9ALgyhOBJcJHOZBR7B4/mobilebasic).

 # References
 - [Romero-Ramire, Francisco J., Rafael Munoz-Salinas, and Rafael Medina-Carnicer.
 "Fractal markers: A new approach for long-range marker pose estimation under occlusion."
 IEEE Access 7 (2019): 169908-169919.](https://doi.org/10.1109/ACCESS.2019.2951204)